-An analysis of the data from the 2004-2005 parent logs indicates that a large number of parents attended school-wide events and activities.
-Specific data indicates that there was a six percent increase of parents attending or participating in school-wide events or activities as compared to the 2003-2004 school year.
+An analysis of the data from the 2005-2006 parent logs indicates that a large number of parents attended school-wide events and activities.
+Specific data indicates that there was a five percent increase of parents attending or participating in school-wide events or activities as compared to the 2004-2005 school year.
 Although many parents participated in school-wide events and activities, the participation rate for workshops/inservices was significantly low.
 Concentrated efforts will be made to improve parental involvement.

-Given the school-wide emphasis on parental and community involvement the school will demonstrate a five percent increase in parental and community interaction as evidenced by comparing the sign-in logs for the 2004-2005 and 2005-2006 school years.
+Given the school-wide emphasis on parental and community involvement the school will demonstrate a five percent increase in parental and community interaction as evidenced by comparing the sign-in logs for the 2005-2006 and 2006-2007 school years.

-PERSONS RESPONSIBLE TIMELINE STRATEGIES (Identify by titles) START END Implement school-wide parent involvement activities to ensure increased parent participation in events/activities and workshops.
-Principal Assistant Principal 8/8/2005 5/24/2006 Provide trainings/workshops during August and October, 2005, and January, 2006, for parents of students in grades three through five regarding volunteers, retentions, and Academic Improvement Plans to ensure parental support.
-Principal Assistant Principal 8/8/2005 1/31/2006 Institute inservices for parents of students in grades three through five regarding reading and writing strategies for FCAT preparation during October and November, 2005, to enable the achievement of adequate school progress.
-Principal Reading Coach Community Involvement Specialist 10/11/2005 11/30/2005 Offer parents of students in grades three through five the opportunity to participate in workshops regarding mathematics and science strands during October and November, 2005, for progress attainment in these areas.
-Principal 10/11/2005 11/30/2005 Offer family-oriented activities to bring parents of students in grades Pre K through five into the school during and after school hours to increase parent involvement.
-Principal Parent Teacher Association Board (PTA) 8/8/2005 5/24/2006 Continue to notify parents of students in grades Pre K through five, monthly, of upcoming events through newsletters, calendars, and bulletins in English and Spanish.
-Principal Assistant Principal 8/8/2005 5/24/2006 Expand Parent Resource Center to facilitate information that will be of interest to parents.
-Principal Counselor Community Involvement Specialist 8/8/2005 5/24/2006
+PERSONS RESPONSIBLE TIME ELINE STRATEGIES (Identify by titles) START END ALIGNMENT BUDGET Implement school-wide parent involvement activities to ensure increased parent participation in events/activities and workshops.
+Principal Assistant Principal 8/14/2006 5/30/2007 District Strategic Plan \$0.00 Provide trainings/workshops during monthly for parents of students in grades three through five regarding volunteers, retentions, and Title 1 Orientation, etc., to ensure parental support.
+Principal Assistant Principal 8/21/2006 5/30/2007 District Strategic Plan \$0.00 Institute inservices for parents of students in grades three through five regarding reading and writing strategies for FCAT preparation during October and November, 2006, to enable the achievement of adequate school progress.
+Principal Assistant Principal Reading Coach Community Involvement Specialist 10/11/2006 11/30/2006 District Strategic Plan \$0.00 Offer parents of students in grades three through five the opportunity to participate in workshops regarding mathematics and science strands during October and November, 2006, for progress attainment in these areas.
+Principal Assistant Principal 10/11/2006 11/30/2006 District Strategic Plan \$0.00 Offer family-oriented activities to bring parents of students in grades Pre K through five into the school during and after school hours to increase parent involvement.
+Principal Assistant Principal Parent Teacher Association Board (PTA) 9/11/2006 5/30/2007 District Strategic Plan \$0.00 Continue to notify parents of students in grades Pre K through five, monthly, of upcoming events through newsletters, calendars, and bulletins in English and Spanish.
+Principal Assistant Principal 8/14/2006 5/30/2007 District Strategic Plan \$0.00 Expand resources in the Parent Resource Center to facilitate information that will be of interest to parents.
+Principal Assistant Principal Counselor Community Involvement Specialist 8/14/2006 5/30/2007 Community Partnerships \$10221.00